JulienBrn/Workshops/LickDetection/exercise.md

 1. Create a new variable named *lick_events* which contains all events in *events* that last at least *min_duration*.
 You will be using the same techniques as in the second step.
 1. Plot the result and check whether it is good.
 Adjust the *threshold* and *min_duration* values as necessary.
 1. Check on all your data.
 How many events do you find?
 Does it make sense?

+# Open questions

+1. If you were to do this on multiple (many, many) files, how would you do it?
+1. How do the different coding techniques compare?
+1. What part of the code you feel is worth putting inside a library?
+If so, with which coding technique and with which generalizations (if any)?